 California has four state payroll taxes which are administered by the EDD:

 - Unemployment Insurance (UI) and Employment Training Tax (ETT) are employer contributions.

 - State Disability Insurance (SDI) and Personal Income Tax (PIT) are withheld from employees’ wages.

 Wages are generally subject to all four payroll taxes.
 However, some types of employment are not subject to payroll taxes and PIT withholding.
-For more information, refer to Information Sheet: Types of Employment (DE 231TE) (PDF).
+For more information, refer to Types of Employment (DE 231TE) (PDF).

 The UI program is part of a national program administered by the US Department of Labor under the Social Security Act.
 The UI program provides temporary payments to people who are unemployed through no fault of their own.